pieceofr/solana-ping-api/README.md

 # Solana Ping API

 ## Purpose
-- execute solana ping command
+- perform a solana ping functionality
 - provide http API service
 - generate a report and send to slack
 - store result of solana ping